 We donate one.

 Through our Mission Giving program we provide grants to social service agencies whose primary focus is to “meet basic human need” (food, clothing, shelter, employment, education and justice).
 We support agencies where a small grant will make a significant impact on the organization and its clients.

-The organizations receiving support in 2015 are listed below.
+The organizations receiving recent support are listed below.

 A Just Harvest